 “NO UTERUS, NO OPINION”

-Rape & sexual abuse are more of MEN’S ISSUE than women’s issue itself.
-Staggering percentage of offenders are men and not women.
+Rape & sexual abuse are as much of MEN’S ISSUE as it is a women’s issue.
+Staggering percentage of offenders are often men.
 Women’s role is discussed in newspaper articles, sensational TV news coverage & social media conversations.
 Why aren’t men’s attitudes & behaviours focused instead of discussing what women can do to avoid rape?
 One of the primary factors producing these sadistic men is the way our culture defines “manhood” or “macho”.
-Groups of young men videotaping rape to circulate the “macho” deed is something we hear about on a regular basis.
+Groups of young men videotaping rape to circulate the “macho” deed is the kinda news we read about on a regular basis.
 After a football match, social media celebrates how Real Madrid “raped” Barcelona or Barcelona “raped” Real Madrid.
 Every young boy is victim of oppression when he’s told, “be aggressive, be a dick, be macho, grow balls.”
-Sexual violence is an extremist result of patriarchal brainwashing.
-By calling patriarchy a “male privilege”, even feminists are glorifying rape as a “privilege” for men and that isn’t true.
+Sexual violence is an extremist result of toxic patriarchal values.
+By glorifying patriarchy a “male privilege”, we are only turning a blind eye towards how patriarchy oppresses men.
 Violent behaviour destroys a man psychologically & can potentially end his life.
-Every young boy is a victim of male-peer-culture that feeds dangerous ideas to the subconscious mind
+Every young boy is a victim of male-peer-culture that feeds dangerous ideas to the subconscious mind.